Skip to main content

 What is Content Security Policy (CSP)?

-Why is unsafe-inline dangerous?
+Why is unsafe-inline dangerous in CSP?

 How do I implement CSP without breaking my site?

 Start with Content-Security-Policy-Report-Only header to monitor violations without blocking.
 Use nonce-based or hash-based allowlisting instead of unsafe-inline.
-Gradually tighten policies based on reports.
+Gradually tighten policies based on violation reports.

 What CSP directives should I set?